 ISU Insurance Services of Westlake writes tattoo and body piercing shop insurance in all 50 states and provides general liability coverage, including slips and falls and libel and slander coverage, as well as professional coverage, which protects clients from injury or harm while being inked.
 However, waivers and consent forms are now important in protecting body art studios from lawsuits.

 “Companies are now making it a requirement to have after-care consent forms that hold up in court,” Phillips said.
 “It’s similar to renting a bicycle and signing a form that says, ‘If I fall off, it’s my fault.’”

 “If a person walked into a tattoo studio and the first words out of their mouth were asking if the studio had insurance, the tattoo artist or piercer would probably tell them to go to the tattoo parlor down the street,” Phillips said.
 “It’s like going into a new hairdresser and asking them if they have insurance, and you just wouldn’t do that.”

-Phillips says rather than asking about insurance coverage, potential clients should ask questions about safety and sanitation, and ensure their body art tracing is perfect before the needle starts inking.
+Instead of inquiring about insurance coverage, Phillips advises potential clients to inquire about safety and sanitation, and to double-check their body art tracing before the needle begins inking.

 “This does not cover mistakes,” Phillips said.
 “When words need to be spelled out, the tattoo artist will trace the design first [onto the client’s skin] and ask the person to OK it, and usually they will initial the design.
-If something is wrong or misspelled, the tattoo artist would not be held liable.
+If something is incorrect or misspelled, the tattoo artist is not liable.